This was originally a sponsored post on behalf of Mom it Forward and Cans Get You Cooking.

-Beans, beans, the glorious fruit (as my kids would sing) — we use them daily for breakfast burritos (refried) and as the protein in Rainbow Rice Salad (black) and Garbanzo & Artichoke Quinoa (garbanzo).
+Beans, beans, the glorious fruit (as my kids would sing) — we use them daily for breakfast burritos (refried) and as the protein in slow cooker bean soup.
 If you've never tried them, Roasted Spiced Chickpeas are a surprising treat!

 Diced Green Chiles

 Green chiles are just the right level of spice for my kids, perfect for Green Chile Chicken Casserole or to throw into a slow cooker with a can of diced tomatoes and your favorite taco meat to shred (chicken, pork or beef).
 They also add a nice little kick and boost of flavor to a lot of regular, everyday recipes as well.